Data-Whisperers/ODSC-West-2018/kafkaConsumerMeetup/README.md

 # Description

-This folder provides an example of consuming the meetup messages sent from tailer2kafka's (https://github.com/steveo-dw/ODSC-West-2018/tree/master/tailer2kafka) demo
+This folder provides an example of consuming the meetup messages sent from tailer2kafka's (https://github.com/steveo-dw/ODSC-West-2018/tree/master/tailer2kafka) demo.

 The java project can be easily built with Maven using `mvn install`.

 # Prerequisites